Christian-Gasser/m347-project/README.md

 # BBW/BMS Grades Management App

-A modern web application for managing and analyzing grades for BBW (Berufsbildungszentrum) and BMS (Berufsmaturitätsschule) students.
+A modern web application for managing and analyzing grades for BBW and BMS students.

 ## 📋 Project Overview